 Big Data is still one of the Biggest Buzzwords in the industry.
 According to Gartner – “Big Data is new Oil”.
 It has been accepted by each and every domain (Telecom, Retail, Finance, Healthcare, Banking etc.) that Big Data is a must to handle the growing data and analytics requirements.
 Overall we can say Big Data is a must for each and every business to survive or grow.

-The current problem with Big Data industry is that daily new tools/technologies are launched which promises something new, different and out-of-the-box.
+So, the current problem with the Big Data industry is that daily new tools/technologies are launched which promises something new, different and out-of-the-box.
 Being a big data professional (developer, admin, analyst, lead, manager, architect, etc.) it’s very tough to learn a new technology every now and then.
 Also, it’s very complex and costly to deploy and manage multiple technologies

 3. Specialized Frameworks and Associated Problems

 If we observe each and every technology/tool in the figure is a specialized engine to solve some specific Big Data problems.
-Some of these frameworks are proprietary rest are open source.
-It is very difficult to keep upgrading the skills based on new requirements or introduction of new frameworks.
+Some of these frameworks are proprietary rest is open source.
+It is very difficult to keep upgrading the skills based on new requirements or the introduction of new frameworks.

 As big data was in the evolution phase, it was acceptable to use multiple frameworks, but now the situation has become much too complex to handle these many technologies.